 “Neuromodulation therapies are a new field of treatment that involves stimulating parts of the nervous system to alter or reset the abnormal circuitry,” says Brian H. Kopell, MD, Director of the Center for Neuromodulation.
 “By implanting devices in the affected area of the body, we can use electricity or drugs to alter the problematic circuitry — much in the same way that a pacemaker controls abnormal heart rhythms.”

-The field of neuromodulation is constantly growing and we, at the Center for Neuromodulation, are constantly conducting research to help further its development.
+The field of neuromodulation is constantly growing and we, at the Center for Neuromodulation, in partnership with Nash Family Center for Advanced Circuit Therapeutics, are constantly conducting research to help further its development and are committed to developing bold, new approaches for treatment.